 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
-The sub-fund promotes environmental and social characteristics as follows:

-- by seeking to avoid exposure to companies that present both significant and severe structural risks and that are the most seriously in breach of the normative principles, taking account of their practices with regard to environmental and social issues and of adherence to norms such as the UN Global Compact and the OECD's Guidelines for Multinational Enterprises,
+The Sub-fund promotes environmental and social characteristics as follows:

-- by seeking to avoid exposure to companies that are significantly exposed to controversial activities such as the mining, transport or distribution of thermal coal, the production or retail of tobacco, and the production or sale of controversial weapons (anti-personnel mines, fragmentation bombs, chemical, biological, white phosphorus and or depleted uranium weapons).
+- by seeking to avoid exposure to companies that present both significant and severe structural risks and that are seriously in breach of the normative principles, taking account of their practices with regard to environmental and social issues and of adherence to norms such as the UN Global Compact and the OECD Guidelines for Multinational Enterprises, - by seeking to avoid exposure to companies that are significantly exposed to controversial activities such as the mining, transport or distribution of thermal coal, the production or retail of tobacco, and the production or sale of controversial weapons (anti-personnel mines, cluster bombs, chemical, biological, white phosphorus and or depleted uranium weapons). - by seeking to support the energy transition with an energy mix favouring renewables and avoiding emitters which are highly exposed to especially polluting energy sources such as coal, tar sands and shale gas/oil.

 In addition to the above, Candriam's ESG research methodology is an integral part of the investment process.
-Finally, the sub-fund seeks to invest a minimum proportion of its assets in sustainable investments
+Finally, the Sub-fund seeks to invest a minimum proportion of its assets in sustainable investments